Stroller brand review: Mockingbird

 Mockingbird stroller: specs, out of the box, back story

 The Mockingbird stroller is pitched as a premium “multi-function” stroller at an affordable price—that’s because Mockingbird is one of the first “direct to consumer” (DTC) brands in this category.
 DTC brands, like Dollar ShaveClub and Casper mattresses, only sell direct to consumers . . . no stores or e-commerce middlemen like Amazon.
+(The exception: Target is now selling the stroller).
 And that means lower prices.

 Mockingbird hopes to do for strollers what Warby Parker did for eyeglasses (although Warby Parker now has a handful of stores in addition to their web site).